-2.30 Direct Entry Inspectors: annual leave
+2.31 Direct Entry Inspectors: annual leave

-- 2.30.1 Annex O sets out an annual leave table specifically for direct entry inspectors.
-They are entitled to a minimum of 25 days' leave (with less than 6 years' service). - 2.30.2 In the case of officers who work part-time, each day will have a pro-rata value according to their agreed hours of duty.
+- 2.31.1 Annex O sets out an annual leave table specifically for direct entry inspectors.
+They are entitled to a minimum of 25 days' leave (with less than 6 years' service). - 2.31.2 In the case of officers who work part-time, each day will have a prorata value according to their agreed hours of duty.
 For example, if an officer performs 20 hours' duty per week (instead of 40 hours) they will be entitled to 4 hours' paid leave for each annual leave day (instead of 8 hours paid leave).
-Alternatively, annual leave can be expressed in hours, in which case the total number of hours for part-time officers should be calculated on a pro-rata basis, for example, an officer working 20 hours per week would be entitled to annual leave hours, for the year, that is half the entitlement of a full-time officer.
+Alternatively, we are aware that a number of forces express annual leave in hours, in which case the total number of hours for part-time officers should be calculated on a pro-rata basis, for example, an officer working 20 hours per week would be entitled to annual leave hours, for the year, that is half the entitlement of a full-time officer.